Angelique Pettyjohn: Acting career

 Pettyjohn was born in Los Angeles, California, and raised in Salt Lake City, Utah.
 Her first credited film appearances were in 1967 under the name Angelique.
 They include The Touch of Her Flesh and The Love Rebellion.
 Her big break came that same year in the Elvis Presley film Clambake.

 Pettyjohn was one of the go-go dancers in the opening scene of the comedy film The Odd Couple (1968), starring Jack Lemmon and Walter Matthau, and she also tested for the role of Nova in Planet of the Apes the same year (Linda Harrison accepted the role).

-In 1968, Pettyjohn appeared in the Star Trek episode "The Gamesters of Triskelion" as Shahna, the thrall trainer of Captain James T. Kirk.
-She also appeared on other 1960s television series such as Mister Terrific; The Green Hornet; Batman; Love, American Style; The Girl from U.N.C.L.E.; and as male CONTROL agent Charlie Watkins (a "master of disguise" who is able to appear convincingly female) in two episodes of Get Smart: "Smart Fit the Battle of Jericho" and "Pussycats Galore" (1967).
+In 1968, Pettyjohn appeared in the Star Trek season two episode "The Gamesters of Triskelion" as Shahna, the thrall trainer of Captain James T. Kirk (William Shatner).
+She also appeared on other 1960s television series such as Mister Terrific, The Green Hornet, Batman, Love, American Style and The Girl from U.N.C.L.E., as well as male CONTROL agent Charlie Watkins (a "master of disguise" who is able to appear convincingly female) in two episodes of Get Smart: "Smart Fit the Battle of Jericho" and "Pussycats Galore" (1967).

-In 1969, she starred in the horror film The Mad Doctor of Blood Island, appeared as Cherry in the biker film Hell's Belles, played a saloon girl in the Glenn Ford Western Heaven with a Gun, and starred in Childish Things, co-directed by John Derek.
+In 1969, Pettyjohn starred in the horror film The Mad Doctor of Blood Island, appeared as Cherry in the biker film Hell's Belles, played saloon girl Emily in the Glenn Ford western Heaven with a Gun and starred in Childish Things, co-directed by John Derek.

-Her 1970s films included Tell Me That You Love Me, Junie Moon (1970) starring Liza Minnelli, the sci-fi exploitation film The Curious Female (1970), and the low-budget crime drama The G.I.
-Executioner (1971) where she played a topless dancer.
-She played a stripping nun in the comedy film Good-bye, Cruel World (1983), and appeared in such cult classic features as The Lost Empire (1984), Repo Man (1984), Biohazard (1985), and Mike Jittlov's film The Wizard of Speed and Time (1989), where she played an assistant to a movie executive (and designed her own costumes).
+Pettyjohn's 1970s films included Tell Me That You Love Me, Junie Moon (1970) starring Liza Minnelli, the sci-fi exploitation film The Curious Female (1970) and the low-budget crime drama The G.I.
+Executioner (1971) where she played topless dancer Bonnie.
+She played a stripping nun in the comedy film Good-bye, Cruel World (1983), and appeared in such cult classic features as The Lost Empire (1984), Repo Man (1984), Biohazard (1985) and Mike Jittlov's film The Wizard of Speed and Time (1989), where she played Dora Belair, an assistant to movie executive Harvey Brockman (Richard Kaye), and designed her own costumes.

-During the early 1980s, she made use of her buxom figure in such hardcore adult films as Titillation, Stalag 69, and Body Talk (all 1982) under the pseudonyms Angelique, Heaven St. John, and Angel St. John.
+During the early 1980s, Pettyjohn made use of her buxom figure in such hardcore adult films as Titillation, Stalag 69, and Body Talk (all 1982) under the pseudonyms Angelique, Heaven St. John, and Angel St. John.